How to decrypt TLS traffic in Wireshark

 The following TCP protocol preferences are also required to enable TLS decryption:

-- Reassemble out-of-order segments (since Wireshark 3.0, disabled by default).
+- Reassemble out-of-order segments: Since Wireshark 3.0, this is disabled by default.

 RSA Decryption